 - Finish and store: Once all of the oil and lemon juice has been added, the consistency should be thick like mayonnaise.
 Transfer to a lidded jar or airtight container and keep in the refrigerator.

-Ways to use Lebanese garlic sauce
+Uses for Lebanese garlic sauce

 - Deli wraps - This is a popular addition to gyros and shawarma.
 Spread a thin layer on a piece of flatbread or lettuce leaf before making your wrap.
 You can even use it on cold sandwiches or hamburgers in place of regular mayonnaise.

-- Roasted poultry - I actually rubbed this under the skin of my Christmas dinner turkey once, and it added so much flavor and kept the turkey moist.
+- Roasted poultry - I actually rubbed this garlic sauce under the skin of my holiday turkey once.
+It added a ton of flavor and kept the turkey moist.

 - Garlic bread - Spread a layer on fresh bread and top with herbs for a delicious side to any meal.

-- Shatta Sauce (Middle Eastern Chile Paste)
+- Shatta sauce (Middle Eastern chili paste)

-Toum -Lebanese Garlic Sauce
+Toum Recipe -Lebanese Garlic Sauce +Video

-- 28 garlic cloves
+- 28 cloves garlic

 - 3 cups vegetable oil

-- 4 tbsp lemon juice
+- 4 tablespoon lemon juice divided

 - Add the garlic and salt in the food processor and run for 10-20 seconds to purée.